 To guard against theft or damage of your property as well as that of your friends and roommates, the College recommends the following safeguards:

-- Record serial numbers or similar identifying numbers and/or makes of watches, computers, and other electronics.
+- Record serial numbers or similar identifying numbers and/or makes & models of valuable items such as smart phone, computers, other personal electronic devices, and bicycles.

-- Consider leaving family heirlooms or other valuable items at home.
+- Consider leaving family heirlooms or other valuable and hard to replace items at home.

 - Do not keep excess amounts of cash in your room.